Bills

 Enacted

-Existing law prohibits the disconnection, modification, or alteration of required motor vehicle pollution control devices, except with respect to an alteration, modification, or modifying device, apparatus, or mechanism that is covered by a resolution of the State Air Resources Board that makes specified findings.
-Existing law requires the state board to undertake a public process to review the existing procedures for exempting parts under those resolutions with the goal of streamlining the process for issuing executive orders.
+Existing law prohibits the disconnection, modification, or alteration of required motor vehicle pollution control devices.
+Existing law exempts from the prohibition an alteration, modification, or modifying device, apparatus, or mechanism that is covered by a resolution of the State Air Resources Board that makes specified findings.
+Under existing regulations, the executive officer of the state board is authorized to exempt add-on and modified parts for on-road vehicles or engines from the above prohibition based on an evaluation conducted in accordance with certain procedures.
+Existing law requires the state board to undertake a public process to review the existing procedures for exempting parts for on-highway vehicles under those resolutions with the goal of streamlining the process for issuing executive orders.
 Existing law authorizes the state board to adopt a schedule of fees to cover all or a portion of the state boards reasonable costs for the certification, audit, and compliance of aftermarket parts sold in the state, as specified.